littlektframework/littlektframework.github.io/_docs/ui/controls.md

 }
 ```

+## Debugging

+### Debug Render

 ### Debugging

 The scene graph contains a flag `showDebugInfo` that is set to `false` by default.
 Setting this to `true` will allow the `CanvasLayer` to call the interal debug render method to allow propagation through the tree.
 This will ultimately invoke the `debugRender` method in a node.

 A `Control` node, by default, overrides the `debugRender` and will render the bounds of the node.
 This is useful for helping with positioning of the UI.
+We can override this method to provide our own debug rendering of any sort.

 ![center container example](/assets/images/ui/control-debugging.png)